gcharters/coffee/README.md

 ### Overriding Dev Server Configuration

 The above works fine, but still has a metrics endpoint with authentication turned off.
 We'll now show how `configDropins/overrides` can be used to override existing, or add new, server configuration.
 For example, this can be used to add server configuration in a production environment.
-The approach we're going to take is to use a Docker volume, but in a real-world scenario you would use Kubernetes ConfigMaps to include the production server configuration, or build a new image based on the dev image that adds the production configuration.
-Whichever approach is taken, separating the dev, staging and prod configuration into separate server configuration files is the goal.
+The approach we're going to take is to use a Docker volume, but in a real-world scenario you would use Kubernetes ConfigMaps and secrets to include the production server configuration, security configuration and environment variables.

+In fact, unlike what we have done here, the best practice is to build an image that does not contain any environment specific configuration (such as the unsecured endpoint in our example) and then add those things through external configuration in the development, staging and production environments.
+The goal is to ensure deployment of the image without configuration doesn't not cause undesirable results such as security vulnerabilities or talking to the wrong data sources.

 Take a look at the file `open-liberty-masterclass/start/coffee-shop/configDropins/overrides/metrics-prod.xml`: